ryanfleharty/spring-boot-intro/lessons/authentication/README.md

 }
 ```

-Now, we'll update our user creation route to make use of the new UserService method:
+Now, we'll update our user creation route to make use of the new UserService method.
+Be sure to inject the UserService into the controller, the same way that we put the userRepository and postRepository in there (including the @AutoWired annotation).

+In the controller:
 ```java
    @PostMapping("/users")
     public User createUser(@ModelAttribute User user){